lankabelgezogen/lighthouse_minting_bot/README.md

 ## Configuration
 LINE 27 => Change the path to your local lighthouse installation.
 (Can be found with $where lighthouse)

+LINE 56 => Change the gas price to match current conditions

 LINE 61 => Change the amount of nfts to mint per address

 LINE 80 => add your wallet mnemonic phrase